-Because social media isn’t a siloed communications platform, your calendar shouldn’t be created in a silo.
-To develop your calendar, work with the departments who want content posted to social media to:
+Because social media isn’t a siloed communications platform, your calendar shouldn’t be created in a silo, either.
+To develop your calendar, work with the departments who want content posted to social media to::

 - Decide which platforms you’re going to use